 Seven years ago when Tee was born, I received the standard breastfeeding advice to feed from both breasts every feeding, about 10 minutes on each side.
-So that’s what I did.
+As a first-time mom I desperately wanted to do everything “right”, so that’s what I did.

-As you would expect, my boobs hurt when my milk came in.
+As any new mom can relate, my boobs hurt when my milk came in.
 But instead of getting better, mine continued to feel sore and overly full, days and even weeks after.
-Tee was fussy all the time.
+And Tee was fussy all the time.
 She sputtered and gagged every time we fed, she spit up a lot, and she passed freaky green frothy poops.
 The best way I can describe it is it looked like she’d pooped a spinach smoothie in her diaper.
 What was wrong with my baby?
 What was wrong with me?

 I knew that many moms struggled with low supply.
 I’d read lots of stories from moms who couldn’t make enough milk.
 I’d seen recipes all over my favourite parenting blogs for lactation cookies and milk making tea.
 Eat oatmeal!
 Drink dark beer!
 Take fenugreek!

-When you breastfeed, the first part of the milk (foremilk) that gets drawn out is thin and watery.
-This is the milk that satisfies baby’s thirst.
-It’s noticeably thin and can appear bluish like skim milk.
-As baby nurses, the milk gradually turns from this watery milk into higher fat hindmilk.
+Here’s how it works.
+When you breastfeed, the first part of the milk (foremilk) that gets drawn out is thin and watery and slightly bluish like skim milk.
+This is the milk that satisfies your baby’s thirst.
+As your baby keeps nursing, that watery milk gradually turns into higher fat hindmilk.
 This hindmilk is rich, creamy, and high in fat (giving it its yellowish hue).
 This is the milk that fills up baby’s tummy and satisfies her hunger.
 Foremilk is higher in lactose, so if baby is getting too much of it, it can cause gassiness, tummy pain, and those frothy green poops.

 I struggled like this for a few weeks until I finally stumbled on the concept of block feeding.

-Block feeding, or block nursing, is the practice of feeding from one breast for a predetermined block of time, regardless of how many feedings occur during that time.
+Block feeding, or block nursing, is a different kind of nursing schedule.
+When you block feed, you nurse your baby from one breast only for a certain block of time, regardless of how many feedings occur during that time.
 We started out on a 3-hour schedule.
 So from 8am-11 am, I fed Tee on my left breast only.
 Then from 11 am-2 pm, we switched to my right breast only.
 Then back to the left breast for the next 3-hour block, and so on.

 I won’t lie.
 It hurt for the first few days.
 As I fed from the one breast only, the other one filled up and became engorged.
 I leaked a lot.
 The first feed in any block was horrible.
 My breasts would get so engorged that Tee sometimes couldn’t even get a latch.
 I learned to hand express some milk out before that feed, just enough to soften my breast enough so she could latch on.
 For the first few days, I also nursed lying back with Tee on my chest so the milk had to travel against gravity and reduce the force of my letdown when she nursed.